Begin the lesson by displaying the Who Won This Election? Graphic. Ask students to examine the numbers carefully. Students

 Could I Win and Lose? as the main challenge of the lesson.
 Note that

-this will probably require a second class period.
+this may require a second class period.

 If you choose to go directly to this lesson without completing